-Hi, I’m Mark Rickerby, writer/programmer/designer working at the intersection of software architecture and storytelling.
+Hi, I’m Mark Rickerby, writer/programmer/designer/product manager working at the intersection of software architecture and storytelling.
 My practice moves across many different disciplines, so it’s hard to succinctly describe what I do.
 I’m happiest when I’m inventing things and teaching others to do the same.

 Frequently Asked Questions